RGB vs RGBIC – What’s The Difference?

 Also read: What’s the Difference between Daylight and Soft white Light

-RGB vs RGBIC: When to Choose?
+RGB vs RGBIC: When Should You Decide?

 RGB vs RGBIC LED Strip Light